Schedule

 - the user may move the unexecuted tasks to the schedule table

 The Schedule view visually distinguishes invalid times in red font.
-Only validated task schedules are subsequently incorporated into the schedule.
+Only validated task schedules are incorporated into the schedule.

-Delete schedules
+Delete Schedules

 Feedback